lxh829/learning_github/README.md

 # learning_github
-This is a repository for learn Github. \
+This is a repository Github. \
 hello everyone,and welcome,thank you very much!